algosup/2024-2025-project-3-quickest-path-team-1/documents/TestPlan.md

 order of testing will be followed:

 - Build 1: Data integrity
-  - A. A utility to verify the integrity of the provided CSV file.
-  - B. Verify that the file forms a Directed Acyclic Graph (DAG) and is free of loops.
+  - A. Verify that the file forms a Directed Acyclic Graph (DAG) and is free of loops.
-  - C. Ensure that the graph is fully connected, meaning it is possible to navigate between any two landmarks.
+  - B. Ensure that the graph is fully connected, meaning it is possible to navigate between any two landmarks.
 - Build 2: Funtional accuracy
   - A. The returned path should not exceed the shortest path duration by more than 10%.
   - B. The API must handle all queries within 1 second on a typical laptop.